ShadowOsmium/COM-Dino-Hunter-Overhauled-Edition/README.md

 ## 🦖 What is this mod about?

 This mod aims to be the best rebalance mod for all types of players!
 Once you sink into the game, you won’t want to return to the original.
+The following changes are eihter current or future changes.

 ## 🔧 What has changed in this mod?